Best Things to do in Las Vegas in Winter

 Whether you plan on gambling or not, visiting the hotels in Las Vegas is a winter must.

 Not only are they warm, but they are also amazing.
-Each hotel has its own theme, and those themes can include gondolas at the Venetian, a replica of the Trevi Fountain at Caesars, a dancing water show in the front of the Bellagio, and a Statue of Liberty and Brooklyn Bridge at the New York-New York.
+Each hotel has its own theme.
+Those themes can include gondolas at the Venetian, a replica of the Trevi Fountain at Caesars, a dancing water show in the front of the Bellagio, and a Statue of Liberty and Brooklyn Bridge at the New York-New York.

 Wandering the hotels is free and so much fun.
 Even the slot machines have themes!
 There are special decorations during the holidays, major conventions, and Chinese New Year.
 But all winter, you can ooh and ahh over the extravagance of the Vegas hotels.